 Not allow workers under the age of 18 to perform work that is likely to jeopardize their health or safety, including night shifts and overtime

 Manage student workers through proper maintenance of student records, rigorous due diligence of educational partners, and protection of students’ rights in accordance with applicable law

 Implement and continuously and properly update and keep current appropriate support and training to all student workers

-In the absence of applicable law, pay a wage rate for student workers that is at least the same wage rate as Supplier pays to other entry-level workers performing equal or similar tasks.
+Pay a wage rate for student workers in accordance with applicable law, or, in the absence of applicable law, pay a wage rate for student workers that is at least the same wage rate as Supplier pays to other entry-level workers performing equal or similar tasks.

 C. Working Hours.
 Supplier will:

-Not allow working hours to exceed the maximum set by applicable law.
+Not allow working hours to exceed the maximum set by applicable law

 Neither require involuntary overtime nor punish workers for refusing overtime.